 - Creating "climate awareness" and reverence for Nature and all she does for us through translating English texts (studies, articles, books) into Thai

 - Assisting and aiding people who want to return to the land

 Patreon is an excellent way to support little permaculture projects like ours.
 Rather than giving a one-time boost (like regular crowdfunding), it allows steady support - which is often desperately needed.
 Since we have no ultimate goal to work toward and our project has no end point, steady support helps us in the most efficient way.

-- More things we’d like to do with your help is repairing and maintaining our buildings, buying new fruit trees and rare bananas, replacing the old fridge with a new more energy efficient one, and expand our free distribution literature and our farm library about sustainability and permaculture.
+More things we’d like to do with your help is repairing and maintaining our buildings, buying new fruit trees and rare bananas, and expand our free distribution literature and our farm library about sustainability and permaculture.

-- We would like to share our knowledge and skills with as many people as possible.
-Right now the volunteers still have to pay a small fee (since we’re not yet self-sufficient) but for every patron we can reduce this fee, so that a broader audience can afford to receive a permacultural education and information on how a different lifestyle would look like – people who would like to volunteer often don’t have that much money themselves.
+We would like to share our knowledge and skills with as many people as possible.
+Right now the volunteers still have to pay a small fee (since we’re not yet self-sufficient) but for every patron we can reduce this fee, so that a broader audience can afford to receive a permacultural education and the experience of how a different lifestyle would look and feel like – people who would like to volunteer often don’t have that much money themselves.

 We don’t need a lot of money, even a small donation is enough to make a big difference for us and the people around us.

 And, last but not least: Thank you!If you made it to this point, we thank you for taking interest in our project and our efforts to make a difference.